 - to improve knowledge about the management of ileostomies or pouches and encourage development of new ostomy equipment and skin-care preparation

-Lincolnshire IA supports all the above and holds 2 meetings per year, the Agm in May and the Autumn meeting in November.
+Lincolnshire IA supports all the above and holds 2 meetings per year, the Agm in April/May (This will change from 2021) and the Autumn meeting (in 2021 this will change to the AGM) in November.
 We hold monthly social events.
 We raise funds to aid the day to day expenses of Lincolnshire IA and to donate to research programs and other related and worthwhile causes.
 All donations are voted on by the committee.
-In 2016 the committee will hold a committee meeting in January, May, July, October and December.
-It also holds a three course meal usually on the first Sunday of the month at lunchtime, which is open to its members only with one guest at a cost of £10-00 each, They are the Easter meal in April, the Late Summer meal in September and the Christmas meal in December.
+In 2020 the committee will hold a committee meeting in July and December.
+It will also hold Trustee meetings in March and October.
+It also holds a three course meal of your choice plus either tea or coffee usually on the first Sunday of the month at lunchtime, which is open to its members only with one guest at a cost of £12-50 per person for the April and September meals and £15-00 for the Christmas meal.

-If anyone wishes to attend said meetings please contact the Hon.
+If any members wish to attend said meetings please contact the Hon.
 Secretary Paul Pyrah for times, dates and venues which are subject to change.

 If you have any ideas which could help Lincolnshire IA and its members please contact the Hon.
 Secretary.